TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 * :ref:`t3tsref:start`: TypoScript is used for configuration *and* templating.
 * :ref:`t3tca:start`: TCA is specific to database fields and how they behave and can be edited in the backend.
-* :ref:`t3tsconfig:start`: s used to configure and customize the backend on a page (page TSconfig) and a user or group basis (user TSconfig).
+* :ref:`t3tsconfig:start`: is used to configure and customize the backend on a page (page TSconfig) and a user or group basis (user TSconfig).

 __________________________________________________